bakerframework/baker-android-refactor/README.md

 This project integrates nicely with [Baker Cloud Console](http://www.bakerframework.com/bakercloudce/) and [MagLoft](http://www.magloft.com).

+A special shout-out to Intel Open Source Technology Center for bringing a chromium-based webview to android, allowing modern HTML5/CSS3 awesomeness, which is not provided by the native webview in current android sdks.

 It also uses other great open source libraries such as:

 * [jsoup](https://github.com/jhy/jsoup)